The ABCs Of ROIC

 Keep in mind that because there is a greater amount of discretionary equity required to buy (and refinance) commercial real estate, ROIC entered the public markets at a perfect time by capitalizing on market place inefficiencies (distressed with developers over their skills due to higher LTV ratios).
 Here's a snapshot of ROIC's performance since its IPO.

-As you may recall, I have been covering ROIC for quite some time, my initial research report was on July 2011 and I have written at least a dozen follow-up articles since then (all BUY recommendations).
+As you may recall, I have been covering ROIC for quite some time; my initial research report was on July 2011, and I have written at least a dozen follow-up articles since then (all BUY recommendations).

 I also want to point out that I became a shareholder in ROIC in October 9, 2013, and since that time, shares have increased by 74.4%, over double that of the Vanguard REIT ETF (NYSEARCA:VNQ), that has grown shares by 28.9%.